The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

-The recording system needs to accommodate the high data rate and a large data volume.
-Commercially produced solid state drives (SSDs) can store up to 100~TB of data (\href{https://nimbusdata.com/docs/ExaDrive-DC-Datasheet.pdf}{Nimbus Data ExaDrive DC}); internal (connected through PCI Express 4.0 or faster) drives achieve read/write speeds up to around 120~Gbps (e.g., \href{https://www.gigabyte.com/kr/SSD/AORUS-Gen4-AIC-SSD-8TB#kf}{AORUS Gen4 AIC SSD 8TB}).
+The recording system needs to accommodate the high data rates of 16384~Mbps (16~Gbps, assuming standard 2-bit sampling) and large data volumes.
+Commercially produced solid state drives (SSDs) can store up to 100~TB of data (\href{https://nimbusdata.com/products/exadrive/specifications/}{Nimbus Data ExaDrive DC}); internal (connected through PCI Express 4.0 or faster) drives achieve read/write speeds up to around 120~Gbps (e.g., \href{https://www.gigabyte.com/kr/SSD/AORUS-Gen4-AIC-SSD-8TB#kf}{AORUS Gen4 AIC SSD 8TB}).
 High-end SSDs consume approximately 1~W/TB of power when active and about 0.1~W when idle; their endurance is around 1000 times their storage capacity (in order to achieve high endurance, single-level cell SSDs are strongly preferred).
-At a data rate of 4~Gbps, a disk pack with 32 8-TB SSDs can store a total of about 142 hours of data.
-Assuming that at any given time up to four SSDs (one or two storing data, up to two being read out) are active results in a total power demand of about 35~W. Operating hard drives alternately leads to an endurance of the disk pack of at least four years.
+At a data rate of 16~Gbps, a disk pack with 64 8-TB SSDs can store a total of 250,000 seconds of data.
+Assuming conservatively that at any given time two SSDs (one storing data, one being read out) are active results in a total power demand of about 23~W. Operating hard drives alternately leads to an endurance of the disk pack of at least four years.
 Requiring that the disk pack is sufficiently shielded or hardened against radiation, we assume its mass to be 5~kg.